 Ninth LL.M.
 International Commercial & Investment Arbitration Moot Competition

-Deadline to register: February 24, 2020.
+Deadline to register: February 1, 2021.

-3) Fees: All law schools registered for 2020 will be able to participate in 2021 at no cost.
+The 2020 Competition was cancelled due to COVID-19.
+The 2021 Competition will take place in Washington, D.C. if the health emergency continues the hearings will take place online.
+All law schools registered for 2020 will be able to participate in 2021 at no cost.

 About the Competition